kilon/EphDoc/introduction/introduction.pier.md

-So as you see already Ephestos is extremely simple\.
+The string passed can be any kind of python command and not limited just to Blender Python API\.

 ####2\.2\.
 Using the Python Parser

-Also Ephestos comes with a Pharo parser, the parser takes normal pharo syntax and converts to Python so you no longer need to use a string with python syntax for example the previous two command with the parser will be as following
+Also Ephestos comes with a Pharo parser, the parser takes normal pharo syntax and converts it to Python so you no longer need to use a string with python syntax for example the previous two command with the parser will be as following\.